What You Need to Know

 Outside open enrollment, you can still sign up for a Medigap policy or switch to a new one, but you might get charged more or rejected over health issues.

-Medicare Advantage, or Part C, plans are an alternative to Original Medicare and Medigap.
-Medicare Advantage plans are sold by insurers and provide the same coverage as Medicare Part A and B. Most plans cover prescription drugs and use a PPO or HMO provider network.
+Medicare Advantage plans in Maine plans are an alternative to Original Medicare and Medigap.
+Also known as Medicare Part C, Medicare Advantage plans are sold by insurers and provide the same coverage as Medicare Part A and B. Most plans cover prescription drugs and use a PPO or HMO provider network.

 What Are Medicare Resources in Maine?